Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 The identity functors from $\cC$ to the 0th $\cC$ in the colimit \eqref{alter.4.2} and from the 0th $\cC$ in the limit \eqref{alter.4.3} to $\cC$ naturally induce functors Using \eqref{alter.4.1}, this can be shown to be an adjoint pair.
 The functor $G^\infty$ is called the \emph{infinite suspension functor}, and the functor $U^\infty$ is called the \emph{infinite loop space functor}.
-For a $G$-spectrum $X:=(X_0,X_1,\ldots)$, we have

-\begin{rmk} Of course the stabilization $\Stab(\infC)$ of an $\infty$-category $\infC$ with finite limits with respect to the $S^1$-suspension functor agrees with the free stable $\infty$-category on $\infC$.
-See \cite[Proposition 1.4.2.21]{HA}.
-For $\infC=\infSpc$, we get the category of spectra $\infSpt$. \end{rmk} \end{const}